giannosfor/NodePara/README.md

 Example.

-Suppose we have phones at Pl = (0, 0) and P2 = (2, 1); we have
+Suppose we have phones at p1 = (0, 0) and P2 = (2, 1); we have
 base stations at bl = (1, 1) and b2 ----- (3, 1); and A = 2.
 Now consider the case
-in which the phone at pl moves due east a distance of 4 units, ending at (4, 0).
+in which the phone at p1 moves due east a distance of 4 units, ending at (4, 0).
 Then it is possible to keep the phones fully connected during this Exercises
-motion: We begin by assigning Pl to b1 and P2 to b2, and we reassign pl to b2 and P2 to b1 during the motion (for example, when p1 passes the point (2, 0)).
+motion: We begin by assigning p1 to b1 and P2 to b2, and we reassign pl to b2 and P2 to b1 during the motion (for example, when p1 passes the point (2, 0)).